scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 In brief response to Jeff: you are proposing that, since we are interesting in what the speech act is all about - i.e. what someone is doing by means of some sentence - then of course we are going to think about ‘intentions’.
 But this isn’t really the issue in the intentionalism debate.
 Knapp and Michaels are actually trying to argue that it is quite literally impossible NOT to read for intentions.
 Their argumenbt is supposed to be a PROOF that “what we are after from a text as speech act, when we claim to wish to interpret it, is what that originary agency was referencing—or, to put it in terms I’ve been using, what was the original meaning created at the point when the signifiers became signs.”
 So we can’t use the latter claim as a premise, in effect, or as a limiting condition on the scope of the alleged proof.

 It may seem picky to insist on this, but it’s rather important.
-I suspect that Jeff is actually advancing a MUCH weaker thesis than K &amp; M. (That’s a good thing, since weakness is strength, in a case like this.
-But it’s confusing to have K &amp; M’s arguments tangled up with defense of a thesis they are actually determined to refute as TOO weak.)
+I suspect that Jeff is actually advancing a MUCH weaker thesis than K & M. (That’s a good thing, since weakness is strength, in a case like this.
+But it’s confusing to have K & M’s arguments tangled up with defense of a thesis they are actually determined to refute as TOO weak.)

 By [John Holbo](http://examinedlife.typepad.com/johnbelle/) on 06/07/06 at 02:49 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9771)
 []()